se-edu/learningresources/contents/uix/accessibility.md

 4. **Accessibility helps you increase your user base**.
 According to the [World Health Organization world report on disability](https://www.who.int/disabilities/world_report/2011/report/en/), about 15% of the world's population live with some form of disability.
 That makes up more than 1 billion people.
 It is a significant population of users, so improving accessibility can help you reach more people.
 5. **Accessibility is part of the law in some places**.
 In [some countries](https://www.w3.org/WAI/policies/), abiding by accessibility guidelines is mandatory.
 Be careful not to break the law!

-## How can I improve the accessibility of my website?
+## How can I Improve the Accessibility of My Website?

 There are many ways to improve the accessibility of your website.
 Below are some tips, based on the type of disabilities they address.

 ### Visual
 Users with visual impairments rely on assistive technologies such as a magnifier or a screen reader.

-##### :fas-thumbs-up: Best practice: Use more visual indicators to convey a message
+##### :fas-thumbs-up: Best Practice: Use More Visual Indicators to Convey a Message

 Let us look at the Facebook sign up page.
 Suppose I want to sign up for a new account, but I have not put in all the necessary information.
 So, it is supposed to tell me that my attempt to sign up has failed.